 Jazz, violence, and space.
 Cowboy Bebop and the sacred space it held on Cartoon Network’s Adult Swim anime line-up was formative for a lot of anime fans.
 For myself, it was the first seinen anime I watched and one that expanded what I thought anime could be.
 From its soundtrack to its characters, the adventures of the Bebop crew are a piece of anime history that sticks with me in my everyday life.
 While that includes “TANK!” having a dedicated spot on my music playlists, Cowboy Bebop has taken another special honor in my life: explaining my trauma.

 What no one tells you when you experience trauma is that “you’re gonna carry that weight.”
 Whether you’re processing it, ignoring it, or it’s freshly formed, it carves a hole into your mind and body like a knot in a tree.
-Since 2020, I have cut off an emotionally abusive friend, locked down during a pandemic, and survived my home dipping into freezing temperatures without power for over 90-hours.
-And that’s just in the last two years, let alone my past which includes surviving when it felt like I couldn’t.
+Since 2020, I have cut off an emotionally abusive friend, locked down during a pandemic, survived my home dipping into freezing temperatures without power for over 90-hours, lost 10 members of my family, and was laid off from a company I dedicated my life to.
+And that’s just in the last three years, let alone my past, which includes surviving when it felt like I couldn’t.
 That said, even when I start to feel at ease, the weight comes crashing down at unforeseen moments.

 “You’re gonna carry that weight.”